-APRA has confirmed that by 1 January 2021 no more than 5% of the Ultimate Parent Bank's Level 1 Tier 1 capital can comprise non-equity exposures to its New Zealand operations during ordinary times.
+APRA has confirmed that by 1 January 2021 no more than 5% of the Ultimate Parent Bank's Level 1 Tier 1 capital can comprise nonequity exposures to its New Zealand operations during ordinary times.
 Exposures in excess of this limit must be reduced in equal percentages over the five year transition period and may not increase above the exposures as at 30 June 2015.
 This limit does not include holdings of capital instruments or eligible secured contingent funding support provided to the Bank during times of financial stress.

 The Ultimate Parent Bank established a New Zealand branch which was registered on 5 January 2009.
 The Bank sells, from time-to-time, residential loans and mortgages into the NZ Branch to provide funding for the Bank's business.
-As at 30 September 2015, the NZ Branch held approximately NZ\$8 billion of residential loans.
-To satisfy APRA's requirements described above, the Bank intends to repay this funding at approximately NZ\$1.6 billion per annum over the next five years.
+As at 30 September 2016, the NZ Branch held approximately NZ\$6.0 billion of residential loans.
+To satisfy APRA's requirements described above, the Bank intends to repay this funding at approximately NZ\$1.6 billion per annum over the five year transition period ending 31 December 2020.